WIXY

-WIXY (100.3 FM) is a commercial radio station broadcasting a country music radio format.
-Licensed to Champaign, Illinois, United States, the station serves the Champaign-Urbana area.
+WIXY (100.3 FM) is a commercial radio station broadcasting a country music format.
+Licensed to Champaign, Illinois, United States, the station serves the Champaign–Urbana area.
 The station is owned by Saga Communications under licensee Saga Communications of Illinois, LLC, and operates as part of its Illini Radio Group.
-The radio studios and offices are on West Bradley Avenue in Champaign.

-WIXY has an effective radiated power (ERP) of 13,000 watts.
-The transmitter is on County Road 1700 East at County Road 900 North in Philo, Illinois.
+The studios are located on West Bradley Avenue in Champaign, and the transmitter is sited on County Road 1700 East at County Road 900 North in Philo, Illinois.